dhet/debezium-connect-docker/README.md

 Additionally, the connector's name can be specified via `CONNECTOR_NAME` env var (the default connector name is "debezium")

 ## How it works
-Debezium by its own is not immutable.
-It stores its configuration in a log-compacted Kafka topic.
-Configuration is done via Kafka Connect's REST API.
-When the container starts it automatically sets up Debezium by sending a PUT to the API.
+Setting up a Kafka connector involves sending an HTTP request to the connector's REST API which is often done as a manual step.
+The API takes the config and stores it in a log-compacted Kafka topic.
+Connectors are therefore inherently stateful and their deployment is a pain to automate.

+This image tries to alleviate this by making the connector configurable through environment variables.
+When the container starts it builds a config file from the specified environment variables and PUTs it to the API.
 This is an idempotent operation: the first request will set up a new connector, and all subsequent requests will overwrite the configuration.
 As a result, starting the container several times with the same configuration will always have the same effect.

 > ⚠️ The image is not capable of deleting existing configurations so a manual cleanup via [HTTP DELETE](https://docs.confluent.io/current/connect/references/restapi.html#delete--connectors-(string-name)-) is necessary in case Debezium is not needed anymore.